 What seems important to us is that the Committee go even further in developing a normative framework to be used for accumulating and evaluating scientific evidence about how important social values were being affected by the growth in incarceration, and the politics and policies that were driving that growth.
 That normative framework should acknowledge the importance of utilitarian values such as the impact on crime (through various means); the economic cost of the effort in dollar terms; the bad and good effects that incarceration had on the individuals who were incarcerated, and the bad and good effects on the communities from which the imprisoned population was being disproportionately drawn.
 But that normative framework should also include the important ideas associated with ensuring that the policies are just and fair as well as low cost, efficient in producing desired social results, and avoiding social harms.
 Those values would include the idea that the state should treat individuals accused and convicted of crimes fairly and justly, and with due regard for their individual constitutional rights and their inherent dignity, that we should use as little state authority as possible in seeking to create just conditions in the society, but be willing to use state authority to protect or promote justice, and that individuals; and that offender should be called to account for their crimes, but not punished disproportionately to the seriousness of their offenses.
+Reviewer F (p.3) praised the committee for noting that some of the important changes in sentencing policy that produced increases in incarceration were introduced to reduce unwarranted disparites among offenders convicted of similar crimes.
 Several reviewers also wondered about the use of the term legitimacy.
 And the Committee could address the idea of legitimacy as a condition of public support for a set of policies that are simultaneously efficient and effective in achieving desired results, just and fair in how they are carried out and the results they produce, and as a consequence of both these qualities enjoy popular support.

 It is sometimes thought that the values identified in the utilitarian framework are amenable to scientific investigation while those identified in the justice framework are not.
 But the fact of the matter is that once one gives a particular definition to an idea of justice, fairness, proportionality, etc, it becomes a scientific empirical question about whether the policies are being implemented in a way that is consistent with these ideas, and producing the desired effects.
 Similarly, the ideas of efficiency and effective are hardly objective ideas.
 To say that some policy has been efficient or effective, one has to describe the ends that were to be achieved by the policy (a normative question), the costs that were paid in producing the desired result, and any important unexpected side effects (both positive and negative) that emerged as results of the policy.

 Of course, as the report makes clear, the science that supports estimates of the size (and even the sign!) of the estimated effects of increased incarceration is a bit thin, making the key empirical estimates that could be used in rigorous normative evaluation of the policies quite uncertain.
-But we think that panel has done a very good job of marshalling the available scientific evidence on the size of policy relevant effects.
+But we think that the Committee has done a very good job of marshalling the available scientific evidence on the size of policy relevant effects.
 It just needs to be a bit more careful, consistent, and complete in developing and using a framework that can capture the socially relevant impacts of the policy.

 Political Forces Shaping Policy Response